avatarone/avatar-gdbstub/README.md

 existing gdbstub_*.cmake files in the cmake/ directory and adapt it to your platform.
 You might need to develop additional serial drivers and platform initialization files.

+*test_programs* contains simple programs that test one functionality of an embedded system - e.g., serial output, CPU features, debug features.
+Those programs are meant to discover an embedded system before the GDB stub is ported.